NikivanDyck/Algorithmic_Trading/README.md

 ## Steps followed to review data
 Step 1: The training algorithm by adjusting the size of the training dataset.
 Tuning the dataset was completed by updating the date offset value to one month, three months, six months.

-Output: Changes in the short-long date of the trading window were better if the data offset was less than six months.
+Output: Training datasets yeilded better results if the data offset was less than six months.

 Step 2: The trading algorithm was tuned by adjusting the simple moving average (SMA) that calculates the average price over a rolling period of a specific number of days.

-Output: SMA under 100 demonstrated better results vs. an SMA of 200 days.
+Output: SMA accuracy scores were better when the SMA was under 100 days vs. an SMA of 200 days.

 ## Conclusion
 A training set of three months, and a trading SMA of 4/100, had the overall best results.
 However, machine learning classifiers of Logistic Regression and Adaboot lowered the overall accuracy rating.
 If a machine learning model is to be applied, additional research is required to find the best model.